Kidapt/kidaptive-sdk-js/README.md

 npm run build
 ```

-Note: To build from source, it is necessary to have cloned the `kidaptive-sdk-js-irt` repo as a sibling of this one.

 ## Testing

 The testing process builds a test file, hosts the test on `localhost:8080`, and runs the tests in a PhantomJs headerless browser.
 All test related files are located in the `/test` directory.
 The configuration used for the test build process is in `/test/webpack.test.config.js`